Electromagnetic metasurface: History

-The research of electromagnetic metasurfaces has a long history.
+The research on electromagnetic metasurfaces has a long history.
 Early in 1902, Robert W. Wood found that the reflection spectra of subwavelength metallic grating had dark areas.
 This unusual phenomenon was named Wood's anomaly and led to the discovery of the surface plasmon polariton (SPP), a particular electromagnetic wave excited at metal surfaces.
 Subsequently, another important phenomenon, the Levi-Civita relation, was introduced, which states that a subwavelength-thick film can result in a dramatic change in electromagnetic boundary conditions.

-Generally speaking, metasurfaces could include some traditional concepts in the microwave spectrum, such as frequency selective surfaces (FSS), impedance sheets, and even Ohmic sheets.
+Generally speaking, metasurfaces could include some traditional concepts in the microwave spectrum, such as frequency-selective surfaces (FSS), impedance sheets, and even Ohmic sheets.
 In the microwave regime, the thickness of these metasurfaces can be much smaller than the wavelength of operation (for example, 1/1000 of the wavelength) since the skin depth could be minimal for highly conductive metals.
 Recently, some novel phenomena were demonstrated, such as ultra-broadband coherent perfect absorption.
 The results showed that a 0.3 nm thick film could absorb all electromagnetic waves across the RF, microwave, and terahertz frequencies.

 In optical applications, an anti-reflective coating could also be regarded as a simple metasurface, as first observed by Lord Rayleigh.